 After getting my Bachelor Degree in 1990 (Applied Physics) I accidentally got a job in IT on a helpdesk at Turmac Tobacco Company which later became Rothmans (if I recall correctly).
 Later in the nineties I worked at the Delft University of Technology and Akam Expertise.
 In those days I also did a part-time study ‘Informatiekunde’ at the Haagsche Hogeschool in The Hague.

 Both at the University and Akam Expertise I was involved in Windows projects (NT 3.51 and 4.0) but thing really started to fly when I joined Microsoft in 1997.
 At first in Premier Support and later on at MCS, but in both departments I did mainly Exchange related projects.
 Early 2006 I left Microsoft to become an independent consultant.

 The information found on this blog is provided “AS IS” with no warranties.
 Since this blog is a personal blog it makes no representations as to accuracy, completeness, currentness, suitability or validity of any information on this site.
 I will not be liable for any errors, omissions or delays in this information or any losses, injuries or damages from this blog’s display or use.

-The opinions expressed here are my own and not those of my employer (Amsio BV), all information found on this blog is the sole intellectual property of myself (Jaap Wesselius).
+The opinions expressed here are my own and not those of my customers, all information found on this blog is the sole intellectual property of myself (Jaap Wesselius).
 Any information referenced from other sites or blogs will be referenced to in the particular blog entry.

 If you want to re-use content from my blog please link to it instead of copying it from it.
 If you desire to copy is, please reference to content back to my original blog post.